Felsch | The Philosopher | Buch | 978-1-5095-6769-0 | www2.sack.de

 ISBN: 978-1-5095-6769-0

-To answer his question, Felsch plunged anew into Habermas’ voluminous work and travelled to his home to talk with him over tea and cake about the concerns that have motivated him, the people who have influenced him and the controversies in which he has been involved.
-Can the ideas that the philosopher has championed throughout his career – universalism, reason, dialogue – be of any help to us now as we face the great challenges of the twenty-first century?
+To answer this question, Felsch plunged anew into Habermas’s voluminous work and travelled to his home to talk with him over tea and cake about the concerns that have motivated him, the people who have influenced him and the controversies in which he has been involved.
+Can the ideas that the philosopher has championed throughout his career – universalism, reason, dialogue – be of any help to us now as we face the major challenges of the twenty-first century?

 This compelling account of a strikingly original thinker is also a portrait of an epoch that bears his imprint and a glimpse of a future we could embrace.